zero-to-mastery/start-here-guidelines/README.md

 Every open-source community is different.

-Spending years on one open-source project means you’ve gotten to know _one_ open-source project.
-Move to a different project, and you might find the vocabulary, norms, and communication styles are completely different.
+Spending years on one open-source project means you have gotten to know that particular project.
+Moving to a different project, you might find that the vocabulary, norms, and communication styles are completely different.

 That being said, many open-source projects follow a similar organizational structure.
-Understanding the different community roles and overall process will help you get quickly oriented to any new project.
+Understanding the different community roles and overall process will help you quickly adapt to any new project.

 A typical open-source project has the following types of people: